kdz/ebohub/README.md

   - More robust security
   - Hardware interface to a GSM modem for regions that do not even have SMS-infrastructure

-It was, overall, an awesome experience.
+It has been, overall, an awesome experience.